- Our role

 The building has a unique feature for a structure of its size, a 3 story atrium running inside the front facade.
 However, this was dead space.
 It formed a barrier between the street and the interior workspace and desperately needed reactivating.

-Our solution was to give people a new reason to look at the building and create a series of strong visual connections between the street, the atrium and the space behind.
+Our idea was to give people a new reason to look at the building and create a series of strong visual connections between the street, the atrium and the space behind.
 Inspired by the language of early modernism and The Bauhaus we proposed to connect these through 3 structures and 3 colours.
 The atrium is repurposed as break-out space with desks overlooking the street.
 Two new meeting rooms punch through into the atrium as floating, coloured cubes and the front door is connected to the core interior with a dramatic red tunnel (we love tunnels if you hadn't guessed!)
 The facade receives extra animation with a giant graphic anamorphic mural visually connecting the structural interventions behind.

 With the creative strategy in place we created a name, a brand identity, a teaser campaign and website to help market the development as Northstar